Seirdy/seirdy.one/content/about/uses.md

 Zsh
 : Login shell.
 POSIX-compatible and mostly Bash-compatible.
 Custom static build to skip checking system files and improve startup performance.

+DASH
+: Minimal POSIX-compatible shell that I use for non-interactive purposes (e.g. shell scripts).
+When statically-linked, its startup time is negligible even on the most underpowered hardware.
+This is really important to me, since many of my most-used commands are shell-script wrappers that I expect to run in a few milliseconds.

 Foot
 : Primary terminal emulator.
 Sometimes I use gnome-terminal when I'm using a screen reader.